All Wales Section 12(2) Process and Criteria

 2. Each doctor seeking re-approval will be required to undertake refresher training within the final two years of the current approval period.
 All individuals must provide written confirmation (patient identifiable information removed) of one or more of the following:-

-i) Undertaking at least two assessments under Part II of the Mental Health Act 1983 within the previous two years.
+i) Carrying out at least two assessments of mental disorder for the purposes of making medical recommendations under the 1983 Act (amended 2007); within the previous two years.

-v) Undertaking assessments as a Second Opinion Appointed Doctor for the Care Quality Commission or the Healthcare Inspectorate Wales.
+iv) Active involvement and undertaking assessments as a Second Opinion Appointed Doctor for the the Healthcare Inspectorate Wales or the Care Quality Commission.

 8.1 If at any time during the period of approval the Section 12(2) Doctor’s professional body suspends that registration or listing, the approving Board must suspend that clinician’s approval for as long as the registration or listing is suspended if:-

-8.6 If a person’s approval is suspended, that person may not act in that capacity unless until the suspension of approval is ended by the Approving Board.
+8.6 If a person’s approval is suspended, that person may not act in any Section 12(2) capacity until the suspension is removed and the approval is reinstated by the Approving Board.

 8.7 Where the suspension of approval has ended, the approval will continue to run for the remainder of the period of approval unless the Approving Board ends it earlier.